 Conveyance Project Updates

-The Project will use a combination of microtunneling, slip-lining, and open cut techniques.
+The Project is using a combination of microtunneling, slip-lining, and open cut techniques for the installation of the outfall pipe (see outfall pipe alignment on map below).
 Microtunneling and slip-lining use a limited number of above-ground access points (shafts/trenches/etc.) to limit surface impacts.

 - Microtunneling is a self-contained system which reduces noise, dust and impacts to the environment and travelling public.

 - This method of ground improvement limits noise, while still creating the watertight structure required for microtunneling.

 - The new pipe will be tied into the existing outfall under the Lions Gate Bridge.

 This work takes place during regular work hours of 7 a.m. to 8 p.m.
 Monday to Friday, and 9 a.m. to 5 p.m. on Saturday.
 No work takes place on Sundays or statutory holidays.
 Access to local business will be maintained.

 The Project will use open cut installation for this component (locations C and D on map below).

 - Work will be completed in sections to minimize disruptions.
 Microtunneling is not suitable for this component as the pipe is smaller in diameter and there are many utilities in the area and connections are required.